Yes, you can eat well at the stadium

 - Candy (especially king-size)

-“Not only do most of these have basically no nutritional value,” says Stacey Kendrick, MS, a health educator at Vanderbilt University Medical Center, “but they also are high in calories and saturated fat.”
+“Not only do most of these have basically no nutritional value,” said Stacey Kendrick, MS, a health educator at Vanderbilt University Medical Center, “but they also are high in calories and saturated fat.”

 2. Go for healthier options instead.